 3. Can I get staff training and SOPs (standard operating procedures) for my cannabis retail store?

 I have a comprehensive set of 55 Standard Operating Procedures that I have developed that are specifically for Ontario retail cannabis stores.
 It references Dutchie, Cova, Greenline, and OnFleet, which is the technology stack used by many retail cannabis stores in Toronto & Ontario.
 That is combined with up to 2 days of training of you and your staff!
-New for February 2021, the SOPs now include reference to Buddi, another e-commerce that is free to retail stores.
+New for February 2021, the SOPs now include reference to Buddi, another e-commerce that is free of charge to retail stores.

 4. Is initial product selection included?

 Initial product selection is absolutely important.
 Using a wide variety of factors I assist in the selection of the initial product line that you will have in your cannabis retail store.
-My philosophy is you don’t need to have 1000s of SKUs in order to make everyone feel welcome – but you should stock a little bit for everyone while only focussing on brands that are trusted in the respective product classes.
+My philosophy is you don’t need to have 1000s of SKUs in order to make everyone feel welcome – but you should stock a little bit for everyone while only focusing on brands that are trusted in the respective product classes.

 5. Is the consultant a practicing lawyer?